Nodal-antinodal dichotomy from anisotropic quantum critical continua in holographic models: Additional numerical results

 Due to the way in which \(z_{x,y}\) and \(\q\) appear in equation~\eqref{equ:hypermetric}, and due to the way \(\a_A\) will appear in subsequent equations, it will be convenient to introduce the notation

 From general physical considerations, namely requiring that the entropy in equation~\eqref{eq:entropy_temperature_dependence} does not diverge in the limit \(T \to 0\), demanding that the metric in equation~\eqref{equ:hypermetric} satisfies the geometric form of the null energy condition,\footnote{The geometric form of the null energy condition is \(R_{\m\n} v^\m v^\n \geq 0\), where \(R_{\m\n}\) is the Ricci tensor and \(v^\m\) is a null vector field.
-It is related to causality in the dual strongly correlated system~\cite{Hoyos:2010at}.} and requiring the norm of \(A_\m\) not to diverge as \(r \to 0\), we find the following constraints on the allowed values of these exponents,
+It is related to causality in the dual strongly correlated system~\cite{Hoyos:2010at}.} and requiring the norm of \(A_\m\) not to diverge as \(r \to 0\), we find the following constraints on the allowed values of these exponents (see also ref.~\cite{Jeong:2017rxg} for similar bounds)

 Notably, these constraints do not require any of \(\n_{x,y}\) or \(\n_\q\) to be positive.
 Indeed, in the next section we will discuss a concrete, top-down holographic model in which \(\n_x < 0\) and \(\n_\q < 0\), while \(\n_y >0\).